A Complete Guide to the Strategies You’ll Need on the Digital LSAT

 After you’ve learned and absorbed and refined all the skills you’ll need on any LSAT — digital or otherwise — get to work applying these strategies for the digital test.
-LSAC has a few practice exams in the digital format on its digital familiarization page, and any exam you take with your myBlueprint account (which you can access by signing up for a classroom, live online, or online anytime Blueprint course!) will allow you to take an exam in its format.
+LSAC has a few practice exams in the digital format on its digital familiarization page, and any exam you take with your myBlueprint account (which you can access by signing up for a live course, or Self-Paced Blueprint course!) will allow you to take an exam in its format.
 With a bit of practice, you’ll feel like an old pro with the digital interface.
 Not bad, considering you’ll be among the first to ever use it.

 Search the Blog